jmsteinw/jmsteinw.github.io/_posts/2015-3-16-Air-Delays.md

 To complete this project, we need some data about flights.
 Fortunately, the government keeps such a resource available that we are going to examine in this project.

-Similar to the project about faculty salaries, this notebook will be split into two major parts: exploratory data analysis and feature engineering in R, with regression model implementation in Python.
+Similar to the project about faculty salaries, this post will be split into two major parts: exploratory data analysis and feature engineering in R, with regression model implementation in Python.

 ##Getting the Data